Instructions for authors

 8. Figures

-Please submit good quality color images.
-Size of the image can be reduced by decreasing the actual height and width of the images (keep up to 1600 × 1200 pixels or 5–6 inches).
-Images can be submitted as JPEG files and should be supplied at an effective resolution of 300 pixels per inch (PPI).
-Do not zip the files.
+Please submit high-quality color images with a maximum size of 1600 × 1200 pixels (approximately 5–6 inches).
+Images should be provided as JPEG files and maintained at an effective resolution of 300 pixels per inch (PPI).
+Avoid compressing the files using ZIP.

-• If an appendix appears in your article and it contains one or more figures, continue the consecutive numbering of the main text.
-Do not number the appendix figures, "A1, A2, A3, etc." Figures in online appendices (Supplementary Data) should, however, be numbered separately.
+- If your article includes an appendix with figures, continue the numbering sequence from the main text (do not use designations such as "A1, A2, A3").
+Figures in online appendices (Supplementary Data) should be numbered separately.

-• Figure legends: These should be brief, specific and appear on a separate manuscript page after the “References” section.
+- Figure legends should be concise and specific, and they should appear on a separate page in the manuscript following the “References” section.

-If you include figures that have already been published elsewhere, you must obtain permission from the copyright owner(s) for both the print and online format.
-Please be aware that some publishers do not grant electronic rights for free and that NAJFNR will not be able to refund any costs that may have occurred to receive these permissions.
-In such cases, material from other sources should be used.
+If figures previously published elsewhere are included, obtain permission from the copyright owner(s) for both print and online formats.
+Please note that some publishers may not grant electronic rights for free, and NAJFNR cannot reimburse any expenses incurred in obtaining these permissions.
+In such cases, alternative sources should be considered.

 9. Disclosure of Potential Conflicts of Interest

-Authors must disclose all relationships or interests that could influence or bias the work.
-Although an author may not feel there are conflicts, disclosure of relationships and interests affords a more transparent process, leading to an accurate and objective assessment of the work.
-Awareness of real or perceived conflicts of interests is a perspective to which the readers are entitled and is not meant to imply that a financial relationship with an organization that sponsored the research or compensation for consultancy work is inappropriate.
-Examples of potential conflicts of interests that are directly or indirectly related to the research may include but are not limited to the following:
+Authors are required to disclose all relationships or interests that could potentially influence or bias their work.
+This transparency ensures an objective assessment and an accurate representation of the research.
+Disclosure of potential conflicts of interest, whether real or perceived, is essential for the reader's understanding and does not necessarily imply that a financial relationship with the research sponsor or consultancy work is inappropriate.
+Potential conflicts of interest related to the research may include, but are not limited to:

-• Research grants from funding agencies (please give the research funder and the grant number);
+- Research grants from funding agencies (include the funder and grant number);

-• Position on advisory board or board of directors or other types of management relationships;
+- Positions on advisory boards, boards of directors, or other management relationships;

-• Financial relationships, for example, equity ownership or investment interest;
+- Financial relationships such as equity ownership or investment interest;

-• Intellectual property rights (e.g. patents, copyrights, and royalties from such rights);
+- Intellectual property rights (e.g., patents, copyrights, royalties);

-• Holdings of spouse and/or children that may have a financial interest in the work.
+- Holdings of immediate family members that could present a financial interest in the work.

 Please Search funders connected to published works with funding data here: https://search.crossref.org/funding